‘Smell ya later’ — Jarred Kelenic blasts a pair of homers in the Mariners intrasquad game

 But in his second at-bat against lefty Nestor Cortes, the lefty-swinging Kelenic turned on a fastball, unleashing a short, quick and frighteningly violent stroke that sent the ball through the wind blowing in toward home and into T-Mobile Park right-field seats.

 “I was looking for something soft, and I didn’t think that his fastball was gonna beat me,” he said.
 “I wanted to stay through the left side of the field with it.
 I was just going to take the approach of a fastball that I was just going to react to it, especially if it was in.
 And that’s kind of just what happened.
 I took a first-pitch curveball that I thought was a ball.
-And then the next pitch was the fastball that reacted and got the head out and smell ya later.”
+And then the next pitch was the fastball that I reacted on and got the head out and smell ya later.”

 That “smell ya later” was a favorite saying of former Mariners slugging outfielder Jay Buhner.
-And Kelenic has that sort of confidence, but all the tools to be a much more complete player than Buhner, who is in the organization’s Hall of Fame.
+And Kelenic has that sort of confidence, but all the tools to be a much more complete hitter than Buhner, who is in the organization’s Hall of Fame.

 His next at-bat against right-hander reliever Carl Edwards Jr. featured a similar plan and result.